FOR IMMEDIATE RELEASE

 (609) 259-3600 Ext.
 129

-Robbinsville Municipal Budget Features Third Straight Proposed Municipal Tax Cut
+Adopted Robbinsville Municipal Budget Features Third Straight Municipal Tax Cut

 The 2018 budget includes added funding for school security in the form of two additional officers to patrol Sharon School and Pond Road Middle School, along with a plan to purchase the Mercer Mobile Home Park.
-If adopted by Council this spring, the 2018 budget would mark the fifth straight year of either flat or reduced municipal taxes, which account for 20 percent of residents’ overall tax burden.
+The 2018 budget marks the fifth straight year of either flat or reduced municipal taxes, which account for 20 percent of residents’ overall tax burden.

 "Over the past 15 years we have not found another town in the State of New Jersey who has been able to say they have cut taxes three years in a row,” Mayor Fried said.
 “The ability to not only provide the level of services we do in Robbinsville, but to seemingly add to them every year within the confines of a 2-percent cap is quite an accomplishment by our entire team.
 Starting with Business Administrator Joy Tozzi, Chief Financial Officer Debbie Bauer and then all of our department heads, the ability to craft a budget of this scope and still cut taxes yet again is, needless to say, very difficult to do in today's fiscal climate."

 Remarkably, the Robbinsville Township municipal budget has increased $2.8 million since 2015, due in large part to pension, health insurance and other inflation-driven costs.
-Yet, the Township’s aggressive pursuit of ratables and other revenue sources have paved the way for another proposed tax cut.
+Yet, the Township’s aggressive pursuit of ratables and other revenue sources nonetheless resulted in yet another tax cut.